citp/privacy-policy-historical/o/op/ope/opengl.org.md

 ## How Khronos uses collected information

-Khronos may collect and use Users personal information for the following purposes:
+Khronos may collect and use User's personal information for the following purposes:

   * _To improve customer service:_ Information you provide helps us respond to your customer service requests and support needs more efficiently.
   * _To personalize user experience:_ Khronos may use information in the aggregate to understand how our Users as a group use the services and resources provided on our Site.